Save Hvar's Cats!

 Chum, Gingie the Princess with their kitten, Pitve 2007.
 Chum, Gingie the Princess with their kitten, Pitve 2007.
 Photo: Vivian Grisogono

-We have set up a Change.org petition in English to garner support for our initiative.
-Our recomendations, together with the results of the petition, will be presented to the four local authorities on Hvar when the new local governments have been formed following the elections on May 15th 2021.
-We hope the suggestions will be implemented successfully, and, if so, will be a blueprint for other parts of Croatia.
+HOW THE PROJECT STARTED: We set up a Change.org petition in English to garner support for our initiative.
+Our recomendations, together with the results of the petition, were presented to the four local authorities on Hvar when the new local governments were formed following the elections on May 15th 2021.
+We hoped the suggestions would be implemented successfully, and, if so, would become a blueprint for other parts of Croatia.
+In the space of a few months, 3327 people signed the petition.

 Note: the three much-loved cats in the lead picture died by poison in Pitve in 2008, but their spirit lives on!